Florencia en el Amazonas

 Original Lighting Designer - Ken Yunker

-Lighting Designer - Stevie O’Brian Agnew
+Lighting Design recreated by - Stevie O’Brian Agnew

 Projection Designer - Aaron Rhyne

 Chorus Master - Mark Trawka

 Listen to Pittsburgh Opera General Director Christopher Hahn give a brief synopsis of Florencia en el Amazonas featuring excerpts from this 2002 Houston Grand Opera recording by Albany Records with Patrick Summers conducting the Houston Grand Opera Orchestra:

 Click play below or download these excerpts for an offline treat!

 - "Act 1, Scene 2" - sung by Patricia Schuman as Florencia with Patrick Summers conducting the Houston Grand Opera Orchestra

 - "Act 1, Scene 4" - sung by Chad Shelton as Arcadio